South Dakota AG convicted on 2 impeachment charges, removed

 “There’s a mic right there, and that’s a damn short walk,” Schoenbeck said.

-The convictions required a two-thirds majority.
-Senators only mustered the bare minimum 24 votes to convict Ravnsborg on the first charge, with some senators saying the two misdemeanors he pleaded guilty to weren’t serious enough crimes to warrant impeachment.
-The malfeasance charge — Ravnsborg also asked investigators what data could be found on his cell phone, among other things — sailed through with 31 votes.
+The convictions required a two-thirds majority in the Senate, controlled 32-3 by Republicans.
+Senators mustered the bare minimum 24 votes to convict Ravnsborg on the first charge, with some senators saying the two misdemeanors he pleaded guilty to weren’t serious enough crimes to warrant impeachment.
+The malfeasance charge — Ravnsborg also asked investigators what data could be found on his cellphone, among other things — sailed through with 31 votes.

 Votes to bar Ravnsborg from future office, taken on both counts, were unanimous.